 More than a thousand years before baptizing, to baptize him there were the same three women you saw along the chariot’s right-hand side.

 These verses, intratextually vertiginous, raise even higher the stakes of Dante’s radical inventio.
 They take us back mentally to a precise location in the poem: to the allegorical procession of Purgatorio 29.
-In that procession there is the chariot whose right wheel is referred to in Paradiso 20.128, the chariot on whose right-hand side danced the three theological virtues that performed Ripheus’ baptism in Troy.
-The recounting of the allegorical procession of Purgatorio 29 is also the episode in which Virgilio’s presence is recorded for the last time in the Commedia, when the Roman poet shows his “stupor” at the sights unfolding in verses 56-57.
+In that procession there is the chariot whose right wheel is referred to in Paradiso 20.128, the chariot on whose right-hand side danced the three theological virtues that — as we learn in Paradio 20 — performed Ripheus’ baptism in Troy.
+The recounting of the allegorical procession of Purgatorio 29 is also the episode in which Virgilio’s presence is recorded for the last time in the Commedia, when the Roman poet shows his “stupor” at the sights that are unfolding.
 As I wrote in Dante’s Poets, Dante crafts Ripheus’s presence in heaven in such a way as to draw our attention to the exclusion of Vergil, the very author from whom he learned of Ripheus’s existence.

-Paradiso 20 concludes with an apostrophe to divine predestination, so impenetrable to human understanding:
+Paradiso 20 concludes with an apostrophe to divine predestination, which is impenetrable to human understanding:

 O predestinazion, quanto remota è la radice tua da quelli aspetti che la prima cagion non veggion tota!
 (Par.
 20.130-32)